 Modern automotive locksmiths are similar to computer programmers in many ways.
 Most automobile security systems are basically engineered only to give access to authorized dealership technicians only since the car manufacturers don’t wish outsiders to meddle with their proprietary codes.
 On the other hand, modern security systems have evolved into highly complex computer applications that often utilize keyless entry (sometimes referred to as “smart keys”), password codes, radio frequency identification (RFID), or proximity cards.
-Automotive Locksmith Charlotte NC uses these highly advanced tools to bypass the most stringent security measures protecting our most valuable investments.
+Automotive Locksmith uses these highly advanced tools to bypass the most stringent security measures protecting our most valuable investments.

 However, one of the growing uses for an automotive locksmith is for the replacement of door locks.
 Today’s cars no longer contain one door lock.
 Most cars actually contain several, which can be quite confusing for the average user.
 Additionally, newer vehicles also contain what are known as “magnet” locks, which allow for easy opening of the doors even when the doors are physically locked.
 When a professional automotive locksmith replaces these locks, he also replaces the door locks as well.